Harrk/Shortie/README.md

 $ php artisan migrate
 ```

-**Optional:** Assets are prebuilt but you can rebuild them with the following:
+**Optional:** Assets are prebuilt, but you can rebuild them with the following:
 ```bash
 $ yarn && yarn build
 ```